siegeon/magic.lambda.scheduler/README.md

 ridiculous XML and WYSIWYG - In addition to that this also is a .Net Core library, contrary to MWF that only works for the full .Net Framework.

-This allows you to create and persist a function _invocation_, for then to later execute it, as some condition occurs, arguably giving you _"workflow capabilities"_ in your projects.

 ## Scheduled tasks

-If you want to create a _scheduled_ task, you can choose to have the task executed once in the future, at a specified date and time, by invoking **[tasks.schedule.create]** and reference your task after it's been created, and pass in a **[due]** argument being a date and time in the future for when you want to execute your task.
+If you want to create a _scheduled_ task, you can choose to have the task executed once in the future, at a specified date and time, by invoking **[tasks.schedule]**, and reference your task after it's been created, passing in a **[due]** argument being a date and time in the future for when you want to execute your task.

 ```